 How should I prepare for the Mentor match?

-You will be provided the necessary guides and documents at the Package Pickup Training which is a mandatory training after you submit your application and before you start your communication with the mentor.
+You will be provided the necessary guides and documents at the Mentor Program Training which is a mandatory training after you submit your application and before you start your communication with the mentor.
 You should also attend CaPS workshops on Building Your Job Search Tools, Perfecting your Professional Image, and Practicing your Networking.
 You can network with employers at the CaPS Career Fairs which are relevant to your career field.
 You can also use CaPS How-To Guides to develop a comprehensive CV and Cover letter.

 If you have a question that has not been addressed in this list, please contact the mentor program coordinator at mentor [dot] caps [at] mcgill [dot] ca

 Note: If you encounter any problem in accessing the links, please follow these steps: